univention/univention-corporate-server/test/ucs-test/README.md

 By using this mechanism of `ucs-test`, tests still missing some dependent packages are skipped.

 ### apps
-A list of apps that have to be installed on the system otherwise the test is not executed.
+A list of apps that have to be installed on the system.
+Otherwise the test is not executed.
 ```
 ## apps: [keycloak,mynewapp]
 ```

 ### apps-not
-A list of apps that must not to be installed on the system otherwise the test is not executed.
+A list of apps that must not to be installed on the system.
+Otherwise the test is not executed.
 ```
 ## apps-not: [keycloak,mynewapp]
 ```